minecraftforum/rules/rules/servers/rules.markdown

 * Excessive Arguments or complaints are not allowed, and should be taken to a PM.
 * There should be no support posts in a host's thread, these belong within the company's own support system.
     * Informal warnings will be issued for continued support posting.
-* You must apply to post in the default section, if you do not wish to, then post in [url="http://www.minecraftforum.net/forum/46-other-hosts/"]Other Hosts.[/url]
+* You must apply to post in the default section, if you do not wish to, then post in [Other Hosts](http://www.minecraftforum.net/forum/46-other-hosts/).
-    * To apply for posting in that section, read [url="http://www.minecraftforum.net/topic/1254208-"]here[/url]
+    * To apply for posting in that section, read [here](http://www.minecraftforum.net/topic/1254208)
-* Any non-reviewed hosts go in [url="http://www.minecraftforum.net/forum/46-other-hosts/"]Other Hosts.[/url].
+* Any non-reviewed hosts go in [Other Hosts](http://www.minecraftforum.net/forum/46-other-hosts/).
-* Those requesting a custom quote post in [url="http://www.minecraftforum.net/forum/130-hosting-requests/"]Hosting Requests.[/url]
+* Those requesting a custom quote post in [Hosting Requests](http://www.minecraftforum.net/forum/130-hosting-requests/).
 * All hosts may not post in the thread of any other host.
 Host-to-host conversation must be taken to a PM.